blank-repo/Discorder/README.md

 - a final param is added at the end to overwrite the bitrate option in preset.json
 - finally we just run the powershell script which just runs handbrakecli and displays progress
 - wait until it finishes and then exit

-If anyone knows a better way to do all this, please feel free to push a pull-request to the git repo, the help would be much appreciated!

 \- blank